RoverPy/RoverPyApp/README.md

 # RoverPy App
 > Taking Agriculture to a whole new level!

-This is an application interface for the [RoverPy Project](https://github.com/RoverPy/RoverPy), which allows the farmers see whatever is going on their RoverPy on the app.
+This is an application interface for the [RoverPy Project](https://github.com/RoverPy/RoverPy), which allows the farmers to see whatever is going on their RoverPy on the app.

 The job of the app is to process the images captured by the RoverPy using a Tensorflow Lite Model deployed on Firebase Custom Model, while at the same time control the RoverPy from the Controls Page and see a live-feed on the app.
 Wait that's not it, our app provides an interface to see all the past records of the RoverPy's round and depending on the confidence level (of it's health) a bar-chart is built in realtime to give a graphical representation of all the past records!
 Moreover, to actually visualize where the plant was detected we have provided marker's (either healthy / unhealthy) on Google Map using the co-ordinates gathered by the RoverPy.